yamilyn/zen-journal-app/README.md

 * Have a gamification badge programme to give to very active users;
 * Turn the app into a social media where users could share their meditation journeys;
 * Add favourite button on top of each meditation where users could save them;
-* Add pagination in journal page.
+* Add pagination in the journal page.

 ***